- Food Allergen Options? Yes

 With Hello Fresh, it was very basic ingredients and simple stuff that I could whip up just keeping average ingredients around the house.

 This food kit delivery service would be great for a novice cook, or for someone that likes un-adventurous food and simply doesn’t have time to shop at the grocery store.
 Similarly simple kits would be something like Dinnerly or even Blue Apron.

-Even though Hello Fresh wasn't my personal favorite, it actually ranks #1 for my wife out of all the meal kits we tried.
-That's good evidence that these meal kits are not about what's “best”, it's about what's “best for your family”.
+Even though Hello Fresh wasn’t my personal favorite, it actually ranks #1 for my wife out of all the meal kits we tried.
+That’s good evidence that these meal kits are not about what’s “best”, it’s about what’s “best for your family”.
 Hello Fresh also tends to be an eco friendly meal kit, which could be relevant in your decision.